Adobe-CEP/Getting-Started-guides/getting-started.md

 ![Example panel](/assets/panel.gif?raw=true)

-In this guide, we will cover the basics for creating a simple panel.
+In this guide, we will cover the basics for creating a simple panel in 6 easy steps.

 By the end of this guide, we will have a CEP extension that: